 For more information on legalisations and translations of documents, please check the website of Foreign Affairs or contact the Belgian embassy in your country of residence.

 Family members will also have to apply for a residence permit upon arrival in Belgium.
-The International Staff Office can assist the family members of staff members with this application.
+The International Staff Office can assist the family members of staff members (no PhD students or PhD scholarship holders) with this application.

 - In case of family reunification with a staff member, the residence permit will automatically mention the right to work.